dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 - **MD5 password authentication now issues a warning** on every successful login (`md5_password_warnings` controls it).
 MD5 was deprecated in PostgreSQL 18; this is the next step toward removing it.
 Migrate to `scram-sha-256`.
-- **The default opclass for `inet`/`cidr` GiST indexing changes.** The old default excluded rows that should have matched. `pg_upgrade` will refuse to upgrade a cluster with indexes built on the broken opclass — you'll need to `REINDEX` them first.
+- **The default opclass for `inet`/`cidr` GiST indexing changes**, from the ones the `btree_gist` extension supplies to new core GiST opclasses.
+The old ones are broken: they can exclude rows that should have been returned.
+  `pg_upgrade` refuses to upgrade a cluster carrying `btree_gist` `inet`/`cidr` indexes, so `REINDEX` them first.
 - **CR/LF characters are disallowed in database, role, and tablespace names**, for security reasons. `pg_upgrade` also refuses clusters that use such names.
-- **`max_locks_per_transaction` default doubles**, from 64 to 128 — lock
+- **`max_locks_per_transaction` default doubles**, from 64 to 128.
+This is
-  size accounting changed internally, so an explicit setting you tuned under PG ≤18 now covers half the locks it used to.
-Double it if you set it explicitly.
+  not extra headroom: lock size allocation changed, so as the release notes put it, settings must now be doubled to match the capacity they had in previous releases.
+If you tuned this explicitly under PG ≤18, double your value.
+- **`default_toast_compression` changes from `pglz` to `lz4`.** A silent,
+  cluster-wide change to how out-of-line values are compressed — generally faster, but it shifts both storage and CPU behaviour with no action on your part.

 None of these are difficult to handle.
 All of them are easy to miss if you only skim the highlights section.